NICHOLAS85/gebaar-libinput/README.md

 [[command-swipe-touch]]
 fingers =
 ```
 `command-swipe-gesture` commands are run on detected touchpad gestures. `command-swipe-touch` commands are run on detected touchscreen gestures.
+Gebaar only runs in one mode at a time but automatically detects switches, changing modes accordingly.
 `fingers` option can be 2 or greater

 ```toml